screeps/docs/source/contributed/advanced_grunt.md

 ## Private Server (via Steam Client)

-The Grunt plugin does not currently support direct uploading to private servers- but do not dispair!
+The Grunt plugin does not currently support direct uploading to private servers- but do not despair!

 Without Grunt the Steam client is used to upload code.
 In this case Grunt can be used to copy the files from the `dist` folder to the folder used by steam to upload the data.

-Unfortunately the `copy` plugin can cause some issues with the steam client, so in this case the `rsync` plugin should be used.
+Unfortunately the `copy` plugin can cause some issues with the steam client, so in this case the [rsync](https://www.npmjs.com/package/grunt-rsync) plugin should be used.

     npm install grunt-rsync --save-dev